ampproject/amphtml/ads/ix.md

 # Index Exchange AMP RTC
 Index Exchange (IX) supports [AMP Real Time Config (RTC)](https://github.com/ampproject/amphtml/blob/master/extensions/amp-a4a/rtc-publisher-implementation-guide.md) which allows Publishers to augment their ad requests with targeting information that is retrieved at runtime.
 This document provides instructions on adding IX as a vendor to AMP pages.
 ## Configuration
-Each [amp-ad](https://amp.dev/documentation/components/amp-ad/) element that uses RTC must have the `rtc-config` attribute set with valid JSON.</br>
+Each [amp-ad](https://amp.dev/documentation/components/amp-ad/) element that uses RTC must have the `rtc-config` attribute set with valid JSON.
 **Attributes**
 - `<amp-ad>`: Required.
 IX `<amp-ad>` tags require the `width`, `height`, and `type="doubleclick"` parameters.</br>
   **Note**: IX leverages AMP through Google Ad Manager (GAM, formerly DoubleClick for Publishers).